|

 Epigenetic regulatory networks and junk DNA

-of gene activity.
-The switch settings for the various cell types in a body
+of gene activity in various locations in a body at various stages in the life cycle of an organism.
+Because settings for the various cell types in a body

-are stabilized by epigenetic mechanisms, so that each specialized type reproduces
+are stabilized by epigenetic mechanisms, each specialized type reproduces

 its own kind.
-It looks now like evolution stabilizes phenotypes using the
+It looks now like evolution stabilizes phenotypes of organisms using the

 in Four Dimensions: Genetic, Epigenetic, Behavioral, and Symbolic Variation